We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Blanket.
 If it’s winter or otherwise chilly, you can use a thicker blanket to snuggle baby in their car seat on the way home.
 Alternatively, you may want to outfit your car seat with a bunting of some type.

-- Mittens and booties.
+- Mittens, booties, and hat.
 If your little one is born with long fingernails, a pair of mittens can help avoid scratches on their face.
-And depending on the weather, a pair of booties can keep baby’s feet nice and toasty.
+And depending on the weather, a pair of booties and a hat can keep baby nice and toasty.

 - Formula and bottles.
 If you’re planning to formula feed from the start, you may or may not be able to bring your own formula and bottles.
 Call ahead to find out your facility’s policy.